shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise2.md

 9. Open a command prompt using the desktop shortcut.

-    > **Note**: The SmartHotelHost runs Windows Server 2019 with the Windows Subsystem for Linux enabled.
-This allows the command prompt to be used as an SSH client.
-More info of supported Linux on Azure can be found here: https://Azure.com/Linux.

-10. Enter the following command to connect to the **UbuntuWAF** VM running in Hyper-V on the SmartHotelHost:
+10. Enter the following command to connect to the **RedhatVM** VM running in Hyper-V on the SmartHotelHost:

     ```bash
-    ssh demouser@192.168.0.7
+    ssh Administrator@192.168.1.18
     ```

 11. Enter 'yes' when prompted whether to connect.
 Use the password **<inject key="SmartHotelHost Admin Password" />**.